Last Updated on June 10, 2026 by Megan Rynearson

 - Peekaboo Loop: 5.2-mile, challenging loop with 1500 feet of elevation gain.
 This loop is a bit shorter than the Fairyland Loop, so the elevation drop happens very quickly.
 The trailhead begins at Bryce Point.

-I hope this post explained how to see Bryce Canyon in a day!
+I hope this post helped give you a feel for how to spend one day in Bryce Canyon National Park.
+You don’t need a ton of time here to really get a feel for the park and have a great experience.
 We absolutely loved this park and I hope you do too.

 -Megan